didintern/Eiko-AI-Othentic/README.md

 # Verifiable LLM Inference AVS

-This repository demonstrates how to implement verifiable inference from a Gaia node using the Othentic Stack, developed by MotherDAO.
+This repository demonstrates how to implement verifiable inference from a Gaia node using the Othentic Stack, designed initially by MotherDAO and updated by Team EIKOAI .

 ---